gordicaleksa/pytorch-deepdream/README.md

 ## Usage

+*Note: All of the examples have parameters used to create them encoded into the file name, so you can either reconstruct them or create new ones - although there is some randomness in the process so identical reconstructions are not guaranteed.*

 ### Debugging/Experimenting

 ## Acknowledgements

-I found these repos useful: (while developing this one)
+I found these repos useful (while developing this one):
 * [deepdream](https://github.com/google/deepdream) (Caffe, original repo)
 * [DeepDreamAnim](https://github.com/samim23/DeepDreamAnim) (Caffe)
 * [AI-Art](https://github.com/Adi-iitd/AI-Art/blob/master/DeepDream.py) (PyTorch)